Ryan-Goosen/Ubuntu-Server-Setup/README.md

 ***

-### STEP 2: Install Ubuntu Server on your chosen device
+### STEP 2: Install Ubuntu Server on your chosen device.

 **Note: The installation process will wipe the device you choose to install the OS on.**
 **BACKUP ANY DATA BEFORE CONTINUING**